stonepros/stone/doc/architecture.rst

             Object         OSD          Drive

-Ceph OSD Daemons store data as objects in a flat namespace (e.g., no hierarchy of directories).
+Stone OSD Daemons store data as objects in a flat namespace (e.g., no hierarchy of directories).
 An object has an identifier, binary data, and metadata consisting of a set of name/value pairs.
-The semantics are completely up to :term:`Ceph Clients`.
-For example, CephFS uses metadata to store file attributes such as the file owner, created date, last modified date, and so forth.
+The semantics are completely up to :term:`Stone Clients`.
+For example, StoneFS uses metadata to store file attributes such as the file owner, created date, last modified date, and so forth.